24 Top things to do in York City; One of the best places to visit in the UK!

 This is your complete guide to the top things to do in York on your amazing visit to this top place to visit in England.
 I have done a few overnight and 2 night stays in York and I love this historic city.
 York is a place for everybody; couples, families, kids and tourists from all over the world.
 You will get see things like the National Railway Museum York, York walls, York castle or the York minster on your visit.
 This is your ultimate post for the best attractions in one of the top cities in the UK to visit!
 There’s also a good stream of upcoming events in York for you to check out on your visit such as music events at the racing track.

-What are the best places to go to York?
 You will have the chance to roam the York city walls, take amazing photos of the quirky Shambles Street (Diagon Alley inspiration), try delicious fudge at the York fudge shop and discover brilliant history at Clifford’s tower.
 Also, the is many awesome places to stay in York and the shopping in York is fantastic.
 If you’re looking for unusual things to do in December, then you should check out the York Christmas festival for a magical experience.

 Let’s have a look what exactly is in this post of places to go in York for you;